AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 To install the pressure sensor, the reactor was first emptied of sand and water.
 The PVC pipe comprising the reactor was tapped with a 1/4" 18NPT pipe tap about 70 cm from the influent end of the reactor.
 A 1/4" push-to-connect was wrapped with Teflon tape and threaded into the tapped aperture to form a water-tight seal.

-**Describe how we found the negative end of the pressure sensor using ProCoDa ew465.
-Not sure if that is necessary.**
 The negative end of the pressure sensor was inserted into a piece of 1/4" hard tubing.
 The connection between the hard tubing and the pressure sensor was sealed with medium clear PVC cement.
 The other end of the hard tubing was inserted into the 1/4" push-to-connect.
 The pressure sensor was then plugged into the ProCoDA box at the subteam's work station, such that pressure data could be collected via ProCoDA.

 <p style="text-align: center;">